 Your doctor tests you for syphilis by taking either a blood sample or a swab from any genital sores you might have.
 The sample is examined in a laboratory.
 A blood sample is taken to test for HIV and hepatitis.

-No good screening test exists for herpes, a viral infection that can be transmitted even when an infected person doesn't have symptoms.
+No good screening test exists for herpes, a viral infection that can be transmitted even when a person doesn't have symptoms.
 Your doctor may take a tissue scraping or culture of blisters or early ulcers, if you have them, for examination in a laboratory.
 But a negative test doesn't rule out herpes as a cause for genital ulcerations.

 A blood test also may help detect a herpes infection, but results aren't always conclusive.
 Some blood tests can help differentiate between the two main types of the herpes virus.
 Type 1 is the virus that more typically causes cold sores, although it can also cause genital sores.
 Type 2 is the virus that more typically causes genital sores.
 Still, the results may not be totally clear, depending on the sensitivity of the test and the stage of the infection.
 False-positive and false-negative results are possible.

 Certain types of human papillomavirus (HPV) can cause cervical cancer while other varieties of HPV can cause genital warts.
 Most sexually active people become infected with HPV at some point in their lives, but never develop symptoms.
 The virus typically disappears within two years.